higherkindness/mu-scala/microsite/src/main/docs/guides/accessing-metadata.md

 This returns a `Greeter[Kleisli[F, C, *]]`, i.e. a client which takes an arbitrary `C` as input and returns a response inside the `F` effect.

-This method requires an implicit instance in scope, specifically a `ClientContext[F, C]`:
+This method requires a given instance in scope, specifically a `ClientContext[F, C]`:

 ```scala